 - Piano Book: Whether you’re taking piano lessons or teaching yourself the piano, owning a great beginner piano lesson book or music theory book can accelerate your progress.

 Ready to see our list of the best piano keyboards?
 Here are our top beginner choices

 The next piano keyboard on our list of the best is the Yamaha P-45 Digital Piano.
-This piano keyboard is modeled after concert grand piano and the audio quality is second to none.
+This piano keyboard is modeled after a concert grand piano and the audio quality is second to none.

-This is the lowest cost option out of all of the 88-key Graded Hammer Standard weighted action keyboards made by Yamaha.
+This is the lowest cost option out of all of the 88-key graded hammer standard weighted action keyboards made by Yamaha.
 While it may be a bit pricey for some beginners, however, those with a bit of money to spend will find that this is a great keyboard to learn on.
 It still makes for a great option for beginners.